 This, in turn, means that hair follicles are stronger, and hair is generally healthier.
 A hydrated Pug will shed less.

 Another helpful solution is to groom your Pug outside.
 Doing this, and then cleaning up after, is one of the best ways to control how much hair ends up in the house.

 Realistically, choosing the right grooming spot is one of the best options for Pug hair fall treatment.

-This is doubly helpful because if your Pug is anything like mine, then they’ll enjoy eating clumps of their fur!
+This is doubly helpful because if your Pug is anything like mine, they’ll enjoy eating clumps of their fur!

 Grooming Tools You Need During Pug’s Shedding:

 Considering you will be doing plenty of grooming over your Pug’s lifetime, finding the best tools for the job can be helpful.

 Here are my top tools for Pug grooming, and using more than one can make their coat look super healthy.

 A normal brush won’t cut it for a Pug because you need to reach the thick undercoat.
 After all, this is where most of the shedding happens.
 This means you need a specialist tool for the job.